FancyWhale69/G2M_casestudy/README.md

 Download the notebook then run all the cells.

 # Results Summery
+XYZ firm should invest in Yellow Cab for the following reasons:
+1- Yellow Cab makes 8 times Pink Cab profits each year.
+2- Yellow Cab dominates every state both companies operate in profit wise.
+3- Users who uses both companies makes more transaction with Yellow Cab than Pink Cab, and some of them stop using Pink Cab.

 # Acknowledgment
 I would like to thank Data Glacier for providing the Dataset and project idea.